-Broodmare dam - Mare that produces female progeny that are used for breeding.
+Broodmare dam - Mare that produces female progeny that is used for breeding.

-Broodmare sire - Male horse that produces female progeny that are used for breeding.
+Broodmare sire - Male horse that produces female progeny that is used for breeding.

 Bull Ring - Small track where the oval is generally less than one mile, has very tight turns.

-Carryover - Usually refers to money in the pool for a Pick Six wager that is left over after a sequence fails to have a single player select all of the winners.
-For example, if there are no winning tickets for a Pick Six on a Friday at a track, the money is often left in the pool (minus the track take) and is a considered a carryover.
+Carryover - This usually refers to money in the pool for a Pick Six wager that is left over after a sequence fails to have a single-player select all of the winners.
+For example, if there are no winning tickets for a Pick Six on a Friday at a track, the money is often left in the pool (minus the track take) and is considered a carryover.
 It will be added to the pool for Saturday's Pick Six.
 Successive carryovers can lead to very large Pick Six pools.

 Claiming Race - A race where each horse in the field has a price and can be purchased by any person that makes a valid claim prior to the running of the race.